North Carolina GM Ignition Recall Attorneys

 The General Motors (GM) ignition switch recall has been labeled one of the deadliest auto recalls in history, linked to 124 deaths.
 Although the recall occurred in February of 2014, the automaker has admitted that it should have issued the recall at least a decade earlier.
 GM has paid a $900 million criminal fine for hiding ignition issues from safety regulators.

 If you or someone you love was injured because of a defective ignition switch in a GM vehicle, you may be entitled to financial compensation.
 Crumley Roberts is currently investigating and taking on cases involving GM ignition defects, which affect over 2.5 million vehicles manufactured from 2003-2011.

 Your health and happiness are of the utmost importance to Crumley Roberts.
-As North and South Carolina product liability attorneys, we believe in helping those who cannot stand up for themselves.
+As North Carolina product liability attorneys, we believe in helping those who cannot stand up for themselves.
 We go up against large corporations, like GM, to pursue justice for the injured.
 Our promise is to care like family, listen to learn, and do what’s right.

 Vehicles Included in the GM Ignition Recalls

 GM has issued two recalls related to faulty ignition components.
 The first, affecting ignition switches, occurred following reports that the ignition could be switched into the “off” position while the vehicle was being driven, shutting down the engine, airbags, and power steering.
 The second recall was for ignition lock cylinders, following reports that keys could be removed or could fall out while the vehicle was running.

 The following vehicles are included in the GM ignition switch recalls: